laertjansen/SpinningLaughingEggs/README.md

-An experimental project exploring an Arduino Uno, a continuous rotation servo, plastic egg toys, and googly eyes.
+An experimental project exploring an Arduino Uno, a continuous rotation servo, an LED RGB, plastic egg toys, and googly eyes.

 What you'll need: